software-mansion/react-native-reanimated/LIMITATIONS.md

 ### Style Inheritance

 Style inheritance is not supported.
-Properties that would normally inherit values (e.g., `textDecorationColor` inheriting from `color`) must be provided separately, as inheritance is not yet supported.
+Properties that would normally inherit values (e.g., `textDecorationColor` inheriting from `color`) must be provided separately, as inheritance is not yet implemented.

 ### Relative Margins